karthi05-kk/web-vuln-scanner/README.md

 **By using this tool, you agree to use it legally and ethically.**

 Unauthorized access to computer systems is illegal under the Computer Fraud and Abuse Act (CFAA) and similar laws worldwide.
+The in-tool authorization prompt (see [Authorization Gate](#-authorization-gate)) is a reminder, not a substitute for actually having permission.

 ---